Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 \subsection{Beyond standard projection subspaces: Enrichment, augmentation, and recycling}

-The success of Krylov iterative projection methods, and in particular the regularizing properties of Krylov methods, depends on the ability of the associated Krylov subspace to capture the dominating components of the solution.
+The success of Krylov projection methods, and in particular the regularizing properties of Krylov methods, depends on the ability of the associated Krylov subspace to capture the most salient features of the solution.
 In the previous section, we surveyed approaches to solve the general-form Tikhonov problem \cref{eq:genTikhonov}, where the choice of the matrix $\bfL \neq \bfI_n$ may affect the solution subspace for the iterative method (e.g., via subspace preconditioning or priorconditioning with a change of variables).
-Such transformations result in a Krylov subspace that is ``better suited'' for the problem \cite{calvetti2005priorconditioners,hansen2007smoothing}.
+Such transformations result in a Krylov subspace that is `better suited' for the problem \cite{calvetti2005priorconditioners,hansen2007smoothing}.
 This means that the approximate solution vectors can capture the essence or important features of the solution, which can lead to faster convergence properties since fewer iterations are needed to obtain an accurate solution.
-However, in some applications, the regularized solution can be further improved by extending, enhancing, and improving the approximation subspace.
-These methods are based on augmentation and recycling techniques.
+However, in some applications, the regularized solution can be further improved by extending or enhancing the approximation subspace via enrichment, augmentation, and recycling techniques.